 - Pack numbers

-If hidden damage is noticed, it must be reported within 48 hours of delivery.
+If hidden damage is noticed, Perlick must be notified within 48 hours of receipt.
 The conditions listed below must be met, or the claim will be denied:

 - Take photos of damaged items, including Perlick part number label and sales order with pack number label so product is easily identified